kabira-busari/LITA_Project-02_Customer-Segmentation-for-a-Subscription-Service/README.md

 - Present insights via a Power BI dashboard for data-driven decision-making.

 ### 1.2 Tools Used
-- Excel: Initial data exploration and pivot tables for summary analysis.
+- **Google Sheets**: Initial data exploration and pivot tables for summary analysis.
-- SQL Server: Extract and query insights for a deeper understanding of customer trends.
+- **SQL Server**: Extract and query insights for a deeper understanding of customer trends.
-- Power BI: Interactive dashboard for visualizing customer segments and trends.
+- **Power BI**: Interactive dashboard for visualizing customer segments and trends.

 ### 1.3 Dataset
 The dataset includes:
-- Customer Details: Unique identifiers, names, and regions.
+- **Customer Details**: Unique identifiers, names, and regions.
-- Subscription Information: Types, start and end dates, and cancellation status.
+- **Subscription Information**: Types, start and end dates, and cancellation status.
-- Revenue: Transactional revenue data by customer.
+- **Revenue**: Transactional revenue data by customer.